pubsubio/pubsub-processing/README.md

 ```

 **Connect**

-There are three different ways of connecting to a hub, the first two will automatically connect to the
+There are three different ways of connecting to a hub, the first two will automatically connect to the pubsub.io hub.

 ``` java
 /*